Blair1233/Class24/1-Lesson-Plans/02-GRC/2/StudentGuide.md

 ---

-### 12. Class Do: Web Labs Introduction (0:15)
+### 12. Class Do: Web Labs Introduction (0:10)

-For the rest of the day you will learn about the virtual environment we will use for the majority of future class activities.
+For the rest of the day we will introduce the virtual environment we will use for the majority of future class activities.

 - During these first two weeks, the in-class activities were mostly big-picture security thinking and conceptual exercises.